Which Molecule Is A Saturated Fatty Acid

 In everyday diets and industrial applications, several saturated fatty acids appear repeatedly.
 Below is a concise list of the most common ones, each identified by its systematic name and typical source:

 Each of these molecules follows the saturated definition because their carbon chains contain only single bonds.
-Here's a good example: the structural formula of palmitic acid can be written as CH₃‑(CH₂)₁₄‑COOH, where the fourteen methylene (‑CH₂‑) groups are fully saturated with hydrogen atoms Most people skip this — try not to.
-Turns out it matters..
+Take this: the structural formula of palmitic acid can be written as CH₃‑(CH₂)₁₄‑COOH, where the fourteen methylene (‑CH₂‑) groups are fully saturated with hydrogen atoms It's one of those things that adds up..

 Structural Illustration